 Please note that a student must secure their internship with you before applying for the grant.
-We encourage organizations to post their openings for summer internships as early as January so that students can apply to the first deadline (if their grant proposal is rejected, a student can revise their application and submit to the second and final deadline).
-Finally, note that there is generally a limit of two Whitman Internship Grant interns per organization at one time (during a given semester or summer).
+We encourage organizations to post their openings for summer internships as early as January so that students can apply to the first dealine (if their grant proposal is rejected, a student can revise their application and submit to the second and final deadline).
+Finally, a note that there is generally a limit of two Whitman Internship Grant interns per organization at one time (during a given semester or summer).
 You are welcome to host as many Whitman interns as you like, but the Grant can only fund a maximum of two students.

 Linda King Brewer Internship Endowment